Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis: Edge Guided GANs with Contrastive Learning

-To transfer useful structure information from edge feature maps $F_e {=} \{ F_e^j\}_{j=1}^n$ to the image feature maps $F_i{=}\{F_i^j\}_{j=1}^n$, the edge feature maps are firstly processed by Sigmoid(·) activation function to generate the corresponding attention maps $F_a {=}{\rm Sigmoid}(F_e) {=} \{ F_a^j\}_{j=1}^n$.
-Then, we multiply the generated attention maps with the corresponding image feature maps to obtain the refined maps which incorporate local structures and details as Eq.~\eqref{eqn:transfer}.
-Finally, the edge refined features are element-wisely summed with the original image features to produce the final edge refined features, which are further fed to the next convolution layer.

-By this way, the image feature maps also contain the local structure information provided by the edge feature maps.

-Similarly, to directly employ the structure information from the generated edge map $I_e^{'}$ for image generation, we adopt the attention guided edge transfer module to refine the generated image directly with edge information as Eq.~\eqref{eqn:image}.
+\textbf{Attention Guided Edge Transfer.} We further propose a novel attention guided edge transfer module $G_t$ to explicitly employ the edge structure information to refine the intermediate image representations.
+The architecture of the proposed transfer module $G_t$ is illustrated in Figure~\ref{fig:edge_block}.
+To transfer useful structure information from edge feature maps $F_e {=} \{ F_e^j\}_{j=1}^n$ to the image feature maps $F_i{=}\{F_i^j\}_{j=1}^n$, the edge feature maps are firstly processed by a Sigmoid activation function to generate the corresponding attention maps $F_a {=}{\rm Sigmoid}(F_e) {=} \{ F_a^j\}_{j=1}^n$.
+The attention aims to provide structural information (which cannot be provided by the input label map) within each semantic class.
+Then, we multiply the generated attention maps with the corresponding image feature maps to obtain the refined maps, which incorporate local structures and details.
+Finally, the edge refined features are element-wisely summed with the original image features to produce the final edge refined features, which are further fed to the next convolution layer as $F_i^j {=}{\rm Sigmoid}(F_e^j) {\times} F_i^j {+} F_i^j (j {=} 1, \cdots, n)$.
+In this way, the image feature maps also contain the local structure information provided by the edge feature maps.
+Similarly, to directly employ the structure information from the generated edge map $I'_e$ for image generation, we adopt the attention guided edge transfer module to refine the generated image directly with edge information as